inhahe/scribbles3/README.md

-                            enabled. ignored if --file or --loop enabled. defaults to 1. hue cycles from 0 to 360 --huemult arg             if --loop or --file is enabled and chaneghue is enabled, huemult is how many times to cycles through hues per time loop --loop                    loops back on itself in time seamlessly --incontiguous            make it so that spacepoints don't move contiguously through time, but skip pixels
+                            enabled. ignored if --file or --loop enabled. defaults to 1. hue cycles from 0 to 360 --huemult arg             if --loop or --file is enabled and chaneghue is enabled, huemult specifies how many times to cycles through hues per time loop. defaults to 1 --loop                    loops back on itself in time seamlessly --incontiguous            make it so that spacepoints don't move contiguously through time, but skip pixels